MicrosoftDocs/cpp-docs/docs/standard-library/effects-of-buffering.md

 cout <<"Please wait..." <<flush;
 ```

  This step flushes the buffer, ensuring the message prints before the wait.
-You can also use the `endl` manipulator, which flushes the buffer and outputs a carriage return–linefeed, or you can use the `cin` object.
+You can also use the `endl` manipulator, which flushes the buffer and outputs a carriage return-linefeed, or you can use the `cin` object.
 This object (with the `cerr` or `clog` objects) is usually tied to the `cout` object.
 Thus, any use of `cin` (or of the `cerr` or `clog` objects) flushes the `cout` object.

 ## See Also
  [Output Streams](../standard-library/output-streams.md)